nooransari911/tools-2025/projects/Knowledge Base/prompt files/synthesize to article.md

-Please generate a comprehensive and in-depth article on the topic of: XYZ
+Please generate a comprehensive and in-depth article based on the provided outline here.
+Strictly follow the instructions based on the instructions section given below.
+XYZ will be used to represent topic/content

+# Instructions

 I. Tone and Style:
 *   Maintain a formal, analytical, and objective tone throughout the article.